dphlai-zz/yura/README.md

 * Don't see a hike?
 Users have the ability to add hikes that do not currently exist in the hike database

-This project has been built using Ruby on Rails, HTML and CSS.
+This project has been built using Ruby on Rails, Cloudinary API, HTML and CSS.